S4DIB/IBEX35-Factor-Model-Analysis/README.md

    - **HML coefficient = 1.55** (highly significant)
    - This means BKT behaves like a **value stock**
    - R² jumps from 14.5% (CAPM) to 49.5% (FF3) - size/value factors explain a lot!
-   - Alpha drops (from 2.3% to 1.1%) - part of CAPM alpha was actually value premium
+   - Alpha drops (from 2.3% to 1.1%) - part of the CAPM alpha was actually value premium

 2. **Acciona (ANA.MC) & Colonial (COL.MC)** - Small-Cap Behavior
    - High positive SMB coefficients (1.13 and 1.69)